mezleca/osu-stuff/README.md

 ## wtf is osu-stuff
 a very simple and useful app that gives you the freedom to:
-- manage your lazer / stable collections
+- manage your lazer / stable collections.
-- get collection from osu!Collector or osu stats
+- get collection from osu!Collector or osu stats.
-- create collections from player's top 100, first place and shit like that
+- create collections from player's best performance, favorites maps, first place and created maps.
-- merge collections
+- merge collections.
-- get missing beatmaps from collections
+- get missing beatmaps from collections.
+- delete beatmaps from collections.
-- delete beatmaps from collections
+- delete beatmaps from your osu folder (only use this if you really need to).
 - etc...

 > [!NOTE]